Vairamuthu: Notable works

 The struggle of the Indian agrarian community due to globalization, liberalisation and global warming is depicted in this novel in the farmer's dialectical language.
 This novel is a prophecy on the suicides of farmers five years before it had happened.
 The author was heartbroken when the poverty-stricken farmers who were unable to feed their families due to failure of monsoon, severe drought conditions, debt and despair, committed suicide.

 Other endeavors and philanthropic activities

 Vairamuthu has set up a foundation, the Vairamuthu Educational Trust, which provides funding to underprivileged families for education of their children.
 He served as President of the Indo-Soviet Cultural Association.
 From the proceeds of the sales of Moondram Ulaga Poor, a sum of Rs.
 11 lakh was donated to the widows of farmers who committed suicide.

 He is the founder of the Vetri Tamizhar Peravai, which aims at uplifting society.
-He also donated a hospital building to the people of his native village of Karattuppatti, and started a library in the name of the esteemed poet Kannadasan, in his village of Vadugapatti.
+He also donated a hospital building to the people of his native village of Karattuppatti, and started a library in the name of the poet Kannadasan, in his village of Vadugapatti.
 He has also made contributions to victims of war as well to those of natural calamities.